dimak01/sharp-bridge/README.md

 **"Authentication failed"**
 - Delete authentication token files and restart
 - Manually allow plugin in VTube Studio settings

+**"Network connectivity issues"**
+- Use `F2` to access network status mode for detailed diagnostics
+- Check firewall configuration and network interface status
+- Verify iPhone and PC are on the same network segment

 ### Recovery Features